wpaccessibility/wp-a11y-docs/docs/topics/forms/required/mark-required-fields.md

 # Option 1: Marking only the required form fields

-Clearly indicate to the user if a form field is required.
-Inform the user above the field how the fields are marked.
+Clearly indicate to the user whether a form field is required.
+Inform the user above the form how the fields are marked.

 If you choose to mark the required field, include  the text '(required)', or an equivalent, in the label for required fields.

 A required field indicator can be:
-- The text (required).
+- The text '(required)'.
 - An asterisk (\*).
 If you use an asterisk, explain this above the form.
 An asterisk on the form field alone is not sufficient; not everyone has this prior knowledge.

 ## Example